 To close the door, you will have to repeat the above steps.
 This means that you will need to pull the cord again to get it to its original position.
 This may take two people, as it may prove to be difficult to pull on the cord and operate the door all at once with such a heavy door.

 When the door is firmly on the ground, you will need to reattach the trolly to the track closest to the automated engine.
 Once it’s reconnected, it will be ready for automation once the power surge is over and electricity is running to the unit again.

-This has been a step-by-step guide to tips on opening your garage door manually.
-If your power ever goes out, you will have the knowledge of what to do to open your garage door.
+This has been a step-by-step guide to tips on how to open your garage door manually.
+When your garage door has lost power, you will have the knowledge of what to do to open it.